a427538/terraform-k3s/README.txt

         'traefik' \
         ....

+- To get the configuration of the cluster, you need to `ssh` to the master node and execute the command below:

+        $ ( ssh -i ~/.ssh/id_rsa $YOUR_EXTERNAL_IP 'sudo cat /etc/rancher/k3s/k3s.yaml') > ~/.kube/config
+        $ sudo cat /etc/rancher/k3s/k3s.yaml

+  Tip: You also use `scp` to download this file to your `kubeconfig`

 - Note that when selecting the IP for LoadBalancer, select the IP of one of the worker nodes.
 DO NOT use the IP of the master node.

 - I'm using ingress-nginx.
 So you must provide an external IP by command below:

+        $ helm repo add bitnami https://charts.bitnami.com/bitnami
+        $ helm repo update
         $ helm upgrade --set service.externalIPs={YOUR_EXTERNAL_IP} ingress-nginx bitnami/nginx-ingress-controller -n ingress-nginx

   or edit ingress-nginx/value.yaml: